jarekjaryszew/kodo-about/Components.md

 #### Collaboration & Interfaces:

 All parties rely on the [Auth Provider](./Authentication.md) to authorize users and to query access permissions for users.

+### driver

+#### Purpose:

+The driver is the process that initiates and manages the execution of flows.
+It is essentially the main program that uses the Ray library to distribute and parallelize computations across a cluster of nodes.
+The driver is responsible for defining the tasks and actors, submitting them to the Ray cluster, and collecting the results.

+#### Collaboration & Interfaces:

+The driver is executed on the _node_ and interacts with Ray components to facilitate distributed and concurrent flow execution.
+The worker shares the event state and stream with other workers and the [node](./Nodes.md) which drives the execution of flow in a distributed, concurrent cluster environment.

+### engine

+#### Purpose:

+The _engine_ is responsible to interact with the _agentic framework_ which runs the _flow_.
+While the driver facilitates _interaction of workers_ the _engine_ manages and oversees the processing _within_ the agentic framework.

+The engine facilitates:

+* Observability - to capture information events emitted by the agentic framework responsible to run the flow
+* Interoperability - to interact with humans and systems (form based, request/response, natural language)
+* Operability - to persist logs, metrics, events, results, and to alert

+The _node_, _driver_, _worker_ and _engine_ are ignorant and agnostic to the agentic framework.
+The _driver_ and _worker_ are concepts relevant to scale and borrowed from [Ray](https://www.ray.io/).
+The _engine_ on the other side intercepts the agentic framework and is the adapter.

+#### Collaboration & Interfaces:

+* the **_engine_** is executing and observing the flow running on a _worker_
+* the **_engine_** uses the flow _event state and stream_ to establish event-driven communication between agentic framework and _kodosumi_.